Resolving Text Conflicts

 - If you want to accept the server version and overwrite your local changes, click Accept Theirs.
 If you want to force your changes to the repository, click Accept Yours.
 Clicking Merge opens the merge tool, where you can accept or discard each change individually.
 So doing, the file is automatically marked as resolved, and auxiliary files are deleted.

 - Once the conflicts are successfully resolved, commit your local version to the repository.

 Open the conflicting file in the editor, and do one of the following:

 - Edit the contents within the conflict markers as required.

 - Copy one of the auxiliary files on top of your working file.

 Do one of the following:

-- Select the file in the Project tree or in the Local tab of the Changes tool window, and choose Subversion, and then choose Mark Resolved on the context menu of the selection.
+- Select the file in the Project tree or in the Local Changes tab of the Version Control tool window, and choose Subversion, and then choose Mark Resolved on the context menu of the selection.

 - With the conflicting file opened in the editor, right-click the mouse anywhere in the editor tab.
 On the context menu choose Subversion, and then choose Mark Resolved.